ronaldoussoren/pyobjc/docs/apinotes/PubSub.rst

 .. note::

-   This framework is deprecated in OSX 10.9
+   This framework is deprecated in macOS 10.9